England

 Team Structure and Core Activity

-Our England team, based in Salford, Bristol, Birmingham and London, delivers tailored workshops and resources across England supporting the needs of the curriculum by linking to the Eight GATSBY Benchmarks for Careers, providing quality resources linking to PSHE modules on resilience, and highlighting the value of film education.
-By watching our rich catalogue of films via Into Film+ or engaging in our events or competitions such as Film of the Month and Review 500, our work gives schools evidence of SMSC activity and provides them with cultural capital.
+Our England team, based in Salford, Bristol, Birmingham and London, delivers tailored workshops and resources across England supporting the needs of the curriculum by linking to the eight Gatsby Benchmarks for screen careers, providing quality resources linking to PSHE modules on resilience, and highlighting the value of film education.
+By watching our rich catalogue of films via Into Film+ or engaging in our events or competitions such as Film of the Month, our work gives schools evidence of SMSC activity and provides them with cultural capital.

-We work collaboratively with a range of partners across England to enhance the reach of our offer including Arts Council Bridge organisations and Local Cultural Education Partnerships.
+We work collaboratively with a range of partners across England to enhance the reach of our offer including The Careers and Enterprise Company Careers Hubs, Local Cultural Education Partnerships, charities, cinemas, film industry partners, universities, and Multi-Academy Trusts.
 We are an Artsmark Partner and Arts Award supporter.

-There are over 6,800 active Into Film Clubs across the UK.
-In England, you will find Into Film Clubs across 158 Local Authorities from Redcar & Cleveland to Plymouth, North Lincolnshire to North Somerset and everywhere in between.
-Read more about our England Club of The Month Winners.
+A quarter of all UK state schools have streamed content using Into Film+.
+In England, you will find schools across 158 Local Authorities engaging with our programme; from Redcar & Cleveland to Plymouth, North Lincolnshire to North Somerset and everywhere in between.

 Recent Activity